Michael Springer

-Michael Springer (born August 4, 1979) is a lacrosse player for the Philadelphia Barrage of Major League Lacrosse.
-Springer was a four-time All American at Syracuse University.
-He now coaches varsity lacrosse at Don Bosco Prep.
+Michael Springer (born August 4, 1979) is a lacrosse player and coach who played for the Philadelphia Barrage of Major League Lacrosse.
+Springer was a four-time All-American playing for the Syracuse Orange men's lacrosse team.
+He now coaches varsity lacrosse at Don Bosco Preparatory High School.

+Springer was born in Pittsburgh and raised in Ridgewood, New Jersey.
+He was a two-time All-American at Ridgewood High School.

 Major League Lacrosse

-Springer was drafted by the Barrage in 2003, and made an immediate impact with the team netting 20 goals as a rookie.
-Springer has continued to contribute to the team.
+Springer was drafted by the Philadelphia Barrage in 2003.
+He made an immediate impact with the team netting 20 goals as a rookie and continued to contribute to the team.
 In 2006, he was awarded with Offensive Player of the Week in Week Five of the season.
 In addition, Springer has helped the Barrage to win three Steinfeld Cup championships in 2004, 2006, and 2007.